mattrussi/gitlab-com-runbooks/howto/ssl_cert.md

 But with the above example, this will purchase a certificate that expires after 1 year, will auto renew itself using DNS, and is of key type `ecdsa`.

+We've chosen to go with `ecdsa` for it's improvements:
+* Smaller size
+* Improved speed for TLS handshaking
+* Stronger algorithm

 We have [Route53 integration with SSLMate](https://sslmate.com/account/integrations/add/aws)
 so the DNS authorization will be done automatically.